jmratwork/incidentresponse-crcz/provisioning/README.md

 ## Topology files

-- `subcase-1a-topology.yml` – KYPO topology describing the Random Education Platform (REP) components used in the phishing awareness exercise.
+- `subcase-1a-topology.yml` – KYPO/CRCZ topology describing the Random Education Platform (REP) components used in the phishing awareness exercise.
-- `subcase-1d-topology.yml` – KYPO topology for the NG-SOC, NG-SIEM, NG-SOAR, CTI-SS, CICMS Operator, playbook library and telemetry simulator services.
+- `subcase-1d-topology.yml` – KYPO/CRCZ topology for the NG-SOC, NG-SIEM, NG-SOAR, CTI-SS, CICMS Operator, playbook library and telemetry simulator services.

 These files can be imported into KYPO to instantiate the virtual machines, routers and networks ahead of running the configuration playbooks.